Zak Penn

 Zak Penn (born March 23, 1968) is an American screenwriter.
 Penn wrote and directed Incident at Loch Ness and The Grand, wrote the script for The Incredible Hulk, co-wrote the scripts for X2, X-Men: The Last Stand, and the story for The Avengers.
-With Michael Karnow, Penn is the co-creator of the TV series Alphas on the Syfy network.
+With Michael Karnow, Penn is the co-creator of the television series Alphas on the Syfy network.

 Early life

 Penn was born in New York.
 He is the son of New York businessman and lawyer Arthur Penn, who led the acquisition of the Capital Markets Assurance Corporation from Citicorp.

 Zak Penn graduated from Wesleyan University in 1990.
 His screenplay for PCU was based on his experiences at the Eclectic Society house.